jmedina0911/ansible-pb_cisco-prime-backup/README.md

 Variables
 ---------
 **nfs_server** (str):
-hostname of the NFS server where to store the backup files.
+Hostname of the NFS server where to store the backup files.
 *Example*: ``10.200.5.1``

+**nfs_dir** (str):
+NFS directory path where to save the backup file

 **nfs_user** (str):
 username to login in the nfs server.